 Health and wellbeing conversations: From September 2020, line managers should discuss equality, diversity and inclusion as part of the health and wellbeing conversations described in the previous chapter, to empower people to reflect on their lived experience, support them to become better informed on the issues, and determine what they and their teams can do to make further progress.

 Tackling the disciplinary gap: Across the NHS we must close the ethnicity gap in entry to formal disciplinary processes.
 By the end of 2020, we expect 51% of organisations to have eliminated the gap in relative likelihood of entry into the disciplinary process.
 For NHS trusts, this means an increase from 31.1% in 2019.
-As set out in A Fair Experience for All, NHS England and NHS Improvement will support organisations in taking practical steps to achieving this goal, including establishing robust decision tree checklists for managers, post action audits on disciplinary decisions, and pre-formal action checks.
+As set out in A Fair Experience for All, NHS England will support organisations in taking practical steps to achieving this goal, including establishing robust decision tree checklists for managers, post action audits on disciplinary decisions, and pre-formal action checks.

 Governance: By December 2021, all NHS organisations should have reviewed their governance arrangements to ensure that staff networks are able to contribute to and inform decision-making processes.